To build the best program, start with the best team.

 Prior to her role as Chief of Staff, Cristin served as Assistant Director for Grand Challenges at OSTP, developing programs to address 21st Century Grand Challenges and working with Federal agencies to use incentive prizes to engage citizen solvers on Challenge.gov, an effort that won Harvard Ash Center's "Innovations in American Government Award" in 2013.
 From 2006-2012, Cristin was Vice President of Prize Operations for the XPRIZE Foundation, a nonprofit prize institute in Culver City, CA. She helped launch several startup companies at the Pasadena, CA incubator Idealab from 2000-2006 and was part of the founding team of X1 Technologies.
 Cristin started her career at the Los Angeles Times.
 She holds a BA in History with a minor in Anthropology from UCLA.
 In January 2017, President Obama appointed Cristin to serve as a member of the National Infrastructure Advisory Council, which provides the President through the Secretary of Homeland Security with insight and guidance on the security of critical infrastructure sectors across the United States.

 Dr. Danielle Wood is a space systems engineer and researcher with expertise in technology policy for the US and emerging nations.
-She currently serves as the Goddard Applied Sciences Manager at NASA’s Goddard Space Flight Center.
-Her role is to foster the transfer of Goddard’s earth science findings for societal applications such as food security and water resource management.
-Previously, Dr. Wood served as Special Assistant and Advisor to the Deputy Administrator at NASA Headquarters in Washington, DC.
-Prior to working at NASA, Dr. Wood held positions at the Aerospace Corporation, Johns Hopkins University, and the United Nations Office of Outer Space Affairs.
-Dr. Wood studied at the Massachusetts Institute of Technology, where she earned a PhD in Systems Engineering, M.S. in Aerospace Engineering, M.S. in Technology Policy and B.S. in Aerospace Engineering.
+As of January 2018, Danielle is starting a faculty position at the Media Lab in the Massachusetts Institute of Technology, where she will lead a research team that improves the design of complex systems using technology enabled by space.
+Danielle previously served as the Goddard Applied Sciences Manager at NASA’s Goddard Space Flight Center.
+Her role at Goddard was to foster the transfer of earth science findings for societal applications such as food security and water resource management.
+Earlier, Danielle served as Special Assistant to the Deputy Administrator at NASA Headquarters in Washington, DC.
+Prior to working at NASA, she held positions at the Aerospace Corporation, Johns Hopkins University, and the United Nations Office of Outer Space Affairs.
+Danielle studied at the Massachusetts Institute of Technology, where she earned a PhD in Systems Engineering, M.S. in Aerospace Engineering, M.S. in Technology Policy and B.S. in Aerospace Engineering.

 The Honorable Dr. Dava Newman is the Apollo Program Professor of Aeronautics and Astronautics and Engineering Systems at the Massachusetts Institute of Technology.
 From 2015 - 2017, she served as the Deputy Administrator of the National Aeronautics and Space Administration.
 In that role, she and then-Administrator Charles Bolden were responsible for providing overall leadership, planning, and policy direction for NASA.